I8C/sonar-flow-plugin/README.md

 ## Quick setup guide
 Here you'll find a [quick setup](sonar-flow-plugin-documentation/QUICK_SETUP.md).

-## Development your own flow code checks
+## Develop your own flow code checks
 You can find the documentation to develop you own rules [here](sonar-flow-plugin-documentation/DEVELOPMENT_SETUP.md).

 ## License